SophMC/notechain/README.md

 ##### Random Forests

 - Create an instance of the class RandomForestClassifier (rfc).
 We then have a large number of methods that can be applied.
-- RandomForestClassifier fits a number of decision tree classifiers on various sub-samples of the dataset and use averaging to improve the predictive accuracy and control over-fitting.
+- RandomForestClassifier fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
 - Methods `predict()`, then `score()` - in that order are applied to our object, rfc.
   - `rfc.predict(X)` - takes input samples, X, and returns the predicted class